Concept Submission FAQ

 IceGear is the first official jersey template of Icethetics.
 It is a refined version of the original template used for the Icethetics Jersey Galleries.
 It was created to display a jersey the way it would be seen on a player, with the arms to the side.
 The simplified shape is intended to allow the design itself to better stand out.

 Compatibility: iDraw, PDF and PNG versions available in this download.
-IceGear was designed specially for iDraw, an affordable vector graphics application for the Mac OS.
+IceGear was designed specially for iDraw, an affordable vector graphics application for the Mac.
 It's particularly useful for those new to vector graphics.